mikolalysenko/box-intersect/README.md

 **Returns** `visit` specified, then the last returned value of `visit`.
 Otherwise an array of pairs of intersecting boxes.

+**Note** The boxes are treated as closed intervals.
+That is, the boxes `[1,1,2,2]` and `[0,0,1,1]` intersect according to this algorithm.

 ### `boxIntersect.direct(boxes, otherBoxes, visit)`

+Internally both of the above modes are implemented in terms of bipartite intersection detection.
 To skip the overhead of calling the wrapper, you can also call the underlying bipartite intersection algorithm directly.
 This requires that you pass in `boxes`, `otherBoxes` and `visit` as in the above case.
 Under the hood, all intersection checks are implemented using this method.

 # License